1d51/mv-mod-loader/README.md

 ## Install Instructions
 For the game developer, adding this plugin to their game is done as they would with any other plugin.
 The included libraries are required.

 For a modder to add support to a game that does not come with this plugin pre-installed, they will have to distribute some extra, game-dependant files, such as `plugins.js`.
+It's also recommended that they package their mods along with the generated `diffs` folder, to reduce first-launch loading times.
+To help the plugin work more efficiently, mod authors are encouraged to package their mods in a folder with a name that ends with the mod's version, such as `example [0.1]` (the brackets are essential).

 A user can install mods by adding them inside the `www/mods` folder, independently of whether those mods were designed with this plugin in mind or not.
 For example, if a modder distributes a mod in the form of a folder like `example/www/...`, installing said mod so that it's loaded through the plugin is as simple as drag and dropping the whole thing, so that it looks like `www/mods/example`.